Since April 1, 49 people died in Odisha due to lightning

-As many as 49 people have died in Odisha due to lightning since April 1, said HR Biswas, Met department, Bhubaneswar.
+As many as 49 people have died in Odisha due to lightning since April 1, said PR Mohapatra, Joint Relief Commissioner, Bhubaneswar.

-"This year we have information about the death of 49 people from April 11 till yesterday due to lightning," Biswas told ANI here.
+"This year we have information about the death of 49 people from April 11 till yesterday due to lightning," Mohapatra told ANI here.

 He that in 464 people died in the state due to lightning during 2017-18 while the number reduced last year to 318.